EdwardDeaver/ControlMyLights/README.md

 # TwitchChatLightControl
 Using Twitch Chat to control my lights.
 This project is built around Message Oriented Middleware model.

+To install the youtube component requirments you must be using Python3 pip3 to install the requiremnts python to run it
 ## Purpose: